-The northern tip of Tohoku, Aomori prefecture is the boundary between the known and unknown Japan.
+The northern tip of Tohoku and the boundary between the known and unknown Japan.

-Hot springs abound – an important source of restoration for those traveling north from the main island of Honshu to wild Hokkaido (which lies practically within touching distance across the Tsugaru strait).
+Hot springs abound in Aomori.
+They are an important source of restoration for those traveling north from the main island of Honshu to wild Hokkaido (which lies practically within touching distance across the Tsugaru Strait).
 Rent a car if you can, it’s the best way to stumble upon Aomori’s therapeutic secrets.

 The prefecture’s capital city is Aomori, a modern hub that offers convenient access to the rest of the region.
-Catch the famous Nebuta festival, one of Japan’s biggest, where giant floats are paraded through the streets along with dancing, drumming, drinking and other typical festival revelry.
-Aomori city is also a good place to hear tsugaru-jamisen, a virtuoso style of playing the three-stringed shamisen instrument.
-You can catch the ferry to Hakodate in Hokkaido from Aomori port (about 4 hours).
+Catch the famous Nebuta Festival, one of Japan’s biggest festivals.
+Giant floats are paraded through the streets along with dancing, drumming, drinking, and other typical festival revelries.

 Half of the nation’s apple stock is produced in Aomori, and there are apple-related products everywhere across the prefecture.
-The apple juice is ridiculously good, and you might find it a challenge to stop yourself from scoffing a Kininaru Ringo whole baked apple pie in one go.
+The apple juice is ridiculously good and you might find it a challenge to stop yourself from scoffing a kininaru ringowhole baked apple pie in one go.
 Besides apples, Aomori has a few more famous delicacies, including horse meat!